 Eddy Bullard, Rt.
-2, Box 178-A, Denison, Tex., April 15-I have recently enjoyed preaching at Seymour, Mo.; Choteau, and McAlester, Okla.; Fayetteville and West Fork, Ark.
-Lord willing I will be in Calif. and Colo. this summer.
-Bro.
-Chas.
-Wilson will hold a short meeting here the last week in May.
-We are thankful for Brethren Lewis Head and Ed Brown, Ft.
-Worth; they both come and help us once a month.
-We appreciate your prayers.
+2, Box 178-A, Denison, Tex., April 15-I have recently enjoyed preaching at Seymour, Mo.; Choteau, and McAlester, Okla.; Fayetteville

 Tom E. Smith, 302 Phillips, Healdton, Okla., April 15-I was at Dougherty, Okla., Mar.
 30 for morning service, and at Sulphur for that evening.
 It was a joy to visit with Rube and Laura Frye who have recently moved to Sulphur; also, Grandmother Mary Fancher who was visiting in the Dow Fancher home; fellowship with Christians at both places was very enjoyable.
-A. Smith preached at both services at Healdton, April 6.
+C. A. Smith preached at both services at Healdton, April 6.
 It was good to have him and his family visit us for a week; he also preached at Graham.
 April 13, Bro.
 Carl Johnson preached for us.